 I've never been a fan of small barky high-strung dogs and found that the Cavachon, a blending of the adorable Cavalier King Charles Spaniel with the clownish people-loving Bichon Frise, created a utterly beautiful small dog who is hypo-allergenic and very low to completely non-shed.
 A small dog with a sporty and fun disposition but one who also has a mellow and laid-back personality.

-Years of working with dogs, not only as a dog breeder, but also as a veterinary technician, obedience trainer & even owning an upscale bed and biscuit on a beautiful sea island in South Carolina, have given me an unusual amount of doggie experience.
+Years of working with dogs, not only as a dog breeder, but also as a veterinary technician, obedience trainer & even owning an upscale bed and biscuit on a beautiful sea island in South Carolina, have given me a vast amount of doggie experience.
 That serves this Cavachon breeder quite well in helping families chose the perfect family pet.

 I've seen the chaos that owning the wrong dog can bring to a family, dogs that bark and bite, dogs that run away, dogs that are impossible to house train, the list goes on and on.

-Our Cavachons have been raised with loads of structure in their little lives.
-Years of working with dogs, especially in obedience, have shown me that puppies must have the right start or they can be very difficult to house train, not to mention have a host of problem behaviors that in general make life with a new puppy not very much fun at all.
+Our Cavachons have been raised with loads of structure in their young lives, key to establishing a good foundation which makes potty training much easier for the new puppy owner.
+Years of working with dogs, especially in obedience, have shown me that all puppies must have the good start or they can be difficult to house train, not to mention have a host of problem behaviors that in general make life with a new puppy not very much fun at all.

 My puppy owners rave about how easy their Cavachons were to potty train,